How to Choose our Future

 The Speaker: Halle Krieger

-Halle is a PhD candidate and member of Prof Tim Lenton’s research group exploring tipping points in climate and society at the University of Exeter.
+Halle is a PhD candidate and member of Prof Tim Lenton’s research group at the University of Exeter exploring tipping points in climate and society.
 She is studying how positive tipping points can drive rapid climate action.
 For her masters research (‘23), Halle identified early signals of an approaching tipping point in the UK automobile market from petrol-powered to electric vehicles, which she presented at the 2025 Global Tipping Points Conference.

 Halle is especially interested in the collective processing of climate-related emotions (ie eco-anxiety) as a core condition for successful societal transformation.
 As a student experiencing these feelings herself, Halle is starting a dedicated space where students at Exeter can build emotional resilience as a foundation for communal action.